SoCalPLS/SoCalPLS.github.io/index.md

 2. Parking the car
 <br>
 You will continue in the same direction and drive around the campus to reach the parking Lot 13.
-To find the Parking Lot, search (Google) “UCR parking Lot 13”.
-Please follow the signs and only park places for Red permits.
+To find the parking lot, search (Google) “UCR parking Lot 13”.
+Please follow the signs and only park in places for Red permits.

 3. Walking to the Winston Chung Hall (WCH)
 <br>